-LOCAL TRAINING
+TRAINING

-Local training of each district grievance committee is conducted annually throughout the state.
+Each year, CDC staff conducts comprehensive training for all district grievance committees throughout the state.
 This MCLE-approved training is conducted by regional counsel and their staff.
 Emphasis is placed upon the procedural and substantive rules governing the attorney discipline system, duties and authority of the grievance committees, and the importance of attendance and participation at scheduled hearings.
 In addition to these efforts, CDC has developed and produced several online training sessions addressing evidentiary hearings, common rule violations, issues related to the imposition of sanctions, attorneys' fees, and a grievance symposium that addressed a variety of issues related to the discipline process.
 The sessions were designed to provide grievance committee members with a more in-depth analysis of key issues in disciplinary cases in order to facilitate their work on the grievance committees.
+Additionally, the State Bar offers free continuing legal education courses specific to the Texas attorney grievance process for members of the grievance committees.